SCOOPABLE WAX RECIPE

 - 3/4 Cup Epsom Salts

 - 5mls of your favourite essential oil or 10ml of your favourite fragrance oil.
+(Please refer to the specific fragrance under fragrances as ratios do vary for each fragrance used)

 - 2-3 Tablespoons of red rose petals